Chastened HTC turns to cheaper smartphones in search for profit

 “I used to have an HTC, but their prices have gotten too high,” said 30-year-old Beijing resident Liang Lihuan.
 The bank worker said she recently switched to a phone made by South Korea’s LG Electronics Inc. “The price is simply more reasonable.”

-With growth in China shifting to cheaper models, posing problems for heavyweight Apple despite a much-hyped deal with China Mobile [ID:nL2N0L11SK], local smartphone maker Huawei Technologies Co Ltd lists eight models under the magic $150 threshold.
+With growth in China shifting to cheaper models, posing problems for heavyweight Apple despite a much-hyped deal with China Mobile, local smartphone maker Huawei Technology Co Ltd lists eight models under the magic $150 threshold.
 Xiaomi, whose phones sell for between $130 and $410, said it plans to double its sales this year compared to 2013.

 “I think will be forced to migrate into the mid-tier,” said Richard Ko, an analyst at Taipei-based KGI Securities.
 “Those products are low-price and high-spec, which is a trend for this year,” said Ko, who has a ‘sell’ rating on HTC shares.